LoveYouFyi/LoveYouFyi/README.md

 ### ❤️ LoveYouForms❤️ is a RESTful Node.js cloud app to handle form submissions for one website or 1,000

 ### Features
+* Google Sheets Sync
+* Email Notifications
-* Google Sheets Sync + Email Notifications + Spam Filter with Akismet + Cloud Firebase Database & Cloud Functions
+* Spam Filter with Akismet
+* Deployed to cloud Firebase, makes use of Firestore database

 ### Codebase
 **LoveYouForms** is comprised of an App Wrapper, and the Node Package.
 The **Node Package** contains the primary codebase, I recommend checking it out.